-Each graduate student who participates in the ceremony will be called to the stage to have the hood of the commencement regalia conferred by his or her adviser or dissertation committee chair.
+Each doctoral graduate student who participates in the ceremony will be called to the stage to have the hood of the commencement regalia conferred by their advisor or other departmental faculty member.

-Please review the rest of our site for answers to frequently asked questions and other important information you'll need to know about participating in the Doctoral Hooding Ceremony.
-Graduate students are also encouraged to attend the University-wide Commencement Ceremony on Sunday, May 11, 2014
+Please review the rest of our website for answers to frequently asked questions and other important information you will need to know about participating in the ceremony.
+Graduate students are also encouraged to attend the University-wide Commencement ceremony, to be held on Sunday, May 14.

 Dean of The Graduate School

 Anna Maria Siega-Riz, is Dean and Professor, in the School of Public Health and Health Sciences at UMass Amherst since 2019.
 As a dean and faculty member, she is committed to enhancing diversity, belonging, and efforts that support the overall health and well-being of faculty, staff, and students in higher education.

 Dr. Siega-Riz’s research focuses on the first 1,000 days of life by understanding the influence of maternal nutritional status (e.g., weight status, dietary patterns, and food/eating behaviors) in the etiology of various pregnancy and early childhood outcomes.
 Research interests include examining the determinants and consequences of food insecurity and the implications of food policy on health outcomes.
 She has been involved in the National Institutes of Health-funded Hispanic Community Health Study/Salude of Latinos Cohort in the U.S. since 2007.

 She currently serves on the National Institutes of Health’s Council of Councils, National Academies of Sciences, Engineering, and Medicine’s Health and Medicine Division Advisory Committee, the Food and Nutrition Board, and as a board of trustee member for the International Food Information Council.
 She held the credentials of a registered dietician from 1983–2014.